conduktor/conduktor-docs/docs/platform/get-started/configuration/user-authentication/local-admin-and-users.md

  - If you already have SSO configured, see [managing permissions of users before they login](#manage-permissions-of-users-before-they-login)
  - Alternatively, you can add users via basic authentication

+Later on you may wish to add users from an IAC approach using the [ConsoleGroup](/platform/reference/resource-reference/console/#consolegroup) component.

 ![console kafka UI users](../assets/console-users.png)